Nurzec-Stacja

 According to the 1921 census, the village was inhabited by 156 people, among whom 81 were Roman Catholic, 30 Orthodox, 7 Evangelical and 38 Mosaic.
 At the same time, 91 inhabitants declared Polish nationality, 26 Belarusian, 1 German and 38 Jewish.
 There were 16 residential buildings in the village.

-The village has a population of 2,000.
+The village serves as a local transportation hub due to its railway station connecting to major cities.